techidaily/site-win11-tips/source/_posts/how-to-highlight-the-mouse-cursor-in-windows-11-and-11.md

  If you only need to highlight your cursor in Edge or Chrome, check out the Cursor Highlight extension for those browsers.
 That extension adds a color circle to the mouse pointer in those browsers.
 It also highlights the cursor with a nice animation effect you don’t get with PowerToys or Mouse Pointer Highlighter.
 You can highlight your cursor with that add-on like this:

-1. Open the[Cursor Highlighter](https://chrome.google.com/webstore/detail/cursor-highlighter/echjgnggfpiohepohkpfknhjbnccdjlo?hl=en) page in Edge or Chrome.
+1. Open the [Cursor Highlighter](https://chrome.google.com/webstore/detail/cursor-highlighter/echjgnggfpiohepohkpfknhjbnccdjlo?hl=en) page in Edge or Chrome.
 2. Click the**Add** button to install the extension.
 3. Then press the**Extensions** button in Chrome or Edge.
 ![the-extensions-menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-extensions-menu.jpg)